Logo

 • CreateProcessWithLogonW

-• Kernel32.dll (library of Windows client part)
+• Kernel32.dll (Windows client library)

 • Windows environment subsystem process (Csrss)

-2. Create performing system process object.
+2. Create the Windows Executive process object.

 5. Start the initial thread if the CREATE_SUSPENDED flag is not set.